dokester/BayesicFitting/docs/Dimensions.md

 <a name="engine"></a>
-**Engine** is an algorithm that moves a walker around within the present likelihood constraint until it is deemed independently distributed with respect to the other walkers and more specificly to it origin.
+**Engine** is an algorithm that moves a walker around within the present likelihood constraint until it is deemed identically and independently distributed with respect to the other walkers and more specificly to its origin.
 They are also called likelihood-restricted prior sampling (LPRS) methods [[Stokes]](./references.md#stokes)